richardkiss/chiaswap/README.md

 Answer the questions.

-If you are claiming XCH (either through clawback for a failed swap or on the XCH receiving end of a completed swap), you will be given a `SpendBundle` hex dump.
-You can push that to the network using the `pushtx` tool.
+If you are claiming XCH (either through clawback for a failed swap or on the XCH receiving end of a completed swap), you will be given a `SpendBundle` hex dump and the option to push it to the network.

+You can push a `SpendBundle` to the network manually using the `pushtx` tool.

 ```
 $ source venv/bin/activate  # if you're not in the venv yet
 $ pushtx 000000012...(lots of SpendBundle hex)...f4
 ```

-The `pushtx` tool is a bit of a hack at the moment, and the output is not great.
-Use an explorer to verify the spend is in the mempool (the tool prints the coin ids that are being spent).

 How It Works
 ------------